t-regx/T-Regx/ReadMe.md

 * ### Working **with** the developer
    * UTF8 support out of the box.
-   * Many additional features that aren't provided by PHP or PCRE.
+   * Additional features that aren't provided by PHP or PCRE.
    * Automatic delimiters for your patterns.
    * Tracking offset while replacing strings.
    * Pure pattern [validation](#validate-pattern).